wurmlab/wurmlab.github.io/postdoc_phd_positions.md

 ## Postdocs

-**2022-08-30: We have an open 18-month postdoc position (potential for extension).
+**Apply by 2022-11-27: We have an open 18-month postdoc position (potential for extension).
 Topic: evolutionary genomics / pollinator health (some flexibility in details).
-Email us with a CV for more information.
-Official ad will be online soon.
+[Official ad here](https://www.qmul.ac.uk/jobs/vacancies/items/7736.html).
 Partial remote work possible if its in the UK.
 Part time possible.
 Pay 34,000 - 46,000 per year pro rata depending on experience.**

 ---